gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v13.1.2.0 2013/09/10 Added 'XC' (crystal) to list of valid component designators. v13.1.1.0 2013/09/09 Added all unused layers to the layer variable set in Config.vbs. v13.1.0.0 2013/09/09 Added unused PCB layer function in CheckLayers.vbs.
+v13.1.3.0 2013/09/11 Made parameter push script and number schematics script compile project before pushing so that all schematic documents are found.
+Sped up both pushing project parameters and numbering schematics by commenting calls to SchServer.RobotManager.SendMessage().
+Improved the error message if a schematic sheet couldn't be retrieved.
+Added GraphicallyInvalidate call to certain scripts to force redraw. v13.1.2.0 2013/09/10 Added 'XC' (crystal) to list of valid component designators. v13.1.1.0 2013/09/09 Added all unused layers to the layer variable set in Config.vbs. v13.1.0.0 2013/09/09 Added unused PCB layer function in CheckLayers.vbs.
 Reports errors if any objects are found on layers which are meant to be unused (as defined in Config.vbs).